 Dr. Van Dyke has received specialized training in Exposure and Ritual Prevention (EXRP), Prolonged Exposure, Acceptance and Commitment Therapy (ACT), and Functional Analytic Psychotherapy (FAP).
 Dr. Van Dyke treats children, adolescents, and young adults with a variety of presenting issues.
 Her main specialties include the treatment of obsessive compulsive disorder (OCD) and anxiety spectrum disorders.
 She has gained extensive experience in treating a variety of OCD presentations that includes sexual, violent, contamination, and religion/scrupulosity subtypes.
 She is also adept in the treatment of posttraumatic stress disorder (PTSD), major depression, health anxiety, hoarding, trichotillomania, excoriation disorder, social anxiety, phobias, body dysmporphic disorder, as well as body image and eating disturbances.

-Dr. Monnica T. Williams is the Clinical Director of the Behavioral Wellness Clinic, with locations in Louisville, KY and Chadds Ford, PA.
+Dr. Monnica T. Williams is the Clinical Director of the Behavioral Wellness Clinic, with locations in Louisville, KY, Chadds Ford, PA, and Mansfield, CT.
 Dr. Williams is also an Associate Professor in the Department of Psychological Sciences at the University of Connecticut.
-She is licensed as a psychologist in two states and is credentialed in Kentucky as a Health Service Provider.
+She is licensed as a psychologist in three states and is credentialed in Kentucky as a Health Service Provider.
 She has expertise in the treatment of post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), hoarding, and anxiety disorders using empirically-supported cognitive-behavioral techniques.
 She also helps people who want to improve their relationships, who are experiencing life stress, or who are struggling with stress due to discrimination.

 Prior to her work in Louisville, Dr. Williams was an Assistant Professor at the Center for the Treatment and Study of Anxiety in Philadelphia, at the University of Pennsylvania School of Medicine, where she trained under, Dr. Edna Foa for four years.
 She also was the first tenured minority female in the Department of Psychological and Brain Sciences at the University of Louisville, where she served as the Director of the Center for Mental Health Disparities.
 Dr. Williams completed her undergraduate studies at MIT and UCLA.
 She received her Master's and Doctoral Degrees in clinical psychology from the University of Virginia, where she conducted research in the areas of major mental illness, tests and measurement, and ethnic differences.
 She completed her clinical internship at McGill University Health Centre, Montreal General Hospital Site.